 As the national plant protection organization (NPPO) of the United States, the Plant Protection and Quarantine (PPQ) program represents our country in the International Plant Protection Convention (IPPC) and the North American Plant Protection Organization (NAPPO) communities to develop high-impact international and regional plant health standards.
-As an active participant and a leader in plant health standards setting arena, APHIS-PPQ ensures that U.S. interests are well-represented, provides subject matter experts to develop these standards, assists in the development of work plans and identification of strategic priorities, and promotes science-based approaches to harmonize phytosanitary measures.
+As an active participant and a leader in the plant health standards setting arena, APHIS-PPQ ensures that U.S. interests are well-represented, provides subject matter experts to develop these standards, assists in the development of work plans and identification of strategic priorities, and promotes science-based approaches to harmonize phytosanitary measures.

 First coming into force in 1952, the IPPC is an international plant protection agreement that aims to prevent the introduction and spread of plant pests and promote appropriate measures for their control.
 There are currently 184 contracting parties to the IPPC, which form the IPPC community.
 Together, these contracting parties govern phytosanitary activities of the Convention, oversee development of international plant health standards, encourage exchange of official and scientific information, and provide technical assistance to developing member countries.